EugenMayer/java-spring-pocs/README.md

 This let's us create a `joinTable` relation which would otherwise not be possible since we get a "no mapped field for type"

-The question here is, what if we would have mapped using the PK?
-We cannot move the PK, so this is basically impossible?

 - [Implementation](https://github.com/EugenMayer/java-spring-pocs/tree/master/src/main/java/de/kontextwork/poc/spring/many2many/inheritance)
 - [Test](https://github.com/EugenMayer/java-spring-pocs/blob/master/src/test/java/de/kontextwork/poc/spring/many2many/inheritance/repository/)